yoyonel/ModernGL/docs/next/reference/buffer_format.rst

   If omitted, it defaults to 4 for numeric types, or to 1 for padding bytes.

-  A format may contain multiple, space-separated ``[count]type[size]`` triples (See the :ref:`example-of-single-interleaved-array-label`), followed by:
+  A format may contain multiple, space-separated ``[count]type[size]`` triples (See the :ref:`example-of-single-interleaved-array-label-v6`), followed by:

 - ``/usage`` is optional.
 It may be preceded by a space, and then consists of